IN-CORE/pyincore/README.md

 ## Running

-- Create a file called `.incorepw`  with credentials; the first line contains your username and the second password.
+- Locate a file called `.incorepw` and write your credentials in it; the first line contains your username and the second password.
 The information is used for communicating with **pyincore** services such as hazard, data and fragility.
-Move the file to the top-level folder of the pyincore package.
+The file is located in the `.incore` folder created during installation in a root directory of your computer.
+The typical path is `C:\Users\<username>` on Windows OS, `/Users/<username>` on MacOS and `/home/<username>` on Linux based machines.

 - Start local Jupyter notebook by running the following command at the Terminal (Mac/Linux) or Command Prompt (Windows) **from the top-level pyincore folder**:
     ```
     jupyter notebook
     ```

+    Again, the name of the current virtual environment could appear in round brackets on the left of the prompt.

     A message *The Jupyter Notebook is running* appears in the terminal/prompt and you should see the notebook open in your browser.
     Note that you will be asked to copy/paste a token into your browser when you connect for the first time.

-- Verify the installation by running the **building damage analysis** in Jupyter.
-Navigate to the `buildingdamage.ipynb` file using Notebook dashboard.
-The file is located in the analyses folder of the pyincore package (full path `pyincore/analyses/buildingdamage/`).
+- Download the **Building damage analysis** Jupyter notebook ([`buildingdamage.ipynb`]((http://incore2.ncsa.illinois.edu/buildingdamage.ipynb))) and verify the installation by running it from your project folder.
 For details of running and manipulating `ipynb` files refer to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).